JensRantil/jensrantil.github.io/content/how-to-partially-declassify-NSA-docs.rst

 The reason it does not match fully is due to a slight different kerning_.
-A quick Googling brought me to this_ bug report (are NSA using Libreoffice?).
+A quick Googling brought me to this_ bug report (are NSA using LibreOffice?).
 Looks like I was not using the exact font (or rendered) match.

 .. _kerning: http://en.wikipedia.org/wiki/Kerning